 The history of EPTO is full of passion, dedication and enthusiasm of many different people, organisations and institutions that made it possible to grow into an independent and sustainable European youth-led organisation.

 EPTO begun in 1996 as a pilot project of CEJI-A Jewish Contribution to an Inclusive Europe encouraging young peer trainers in Europe to lead activities dealing with all forms of discrimination.
-In 1996 and 1998 the first two train-the-trainer trainings were organised in Europe through a partnership between CEJI (EU), A WORLD OF DIFFERENCE® Institute (US), the European Commission (EU) and the European Youth Forum (EU).
+In 1996 and 1998 the first two train-the-trainer trainings were organised in Europe through a partnership between CEJI (EU), Anti-Defamation League's WORLD OF DIFFERENCE® Institute (US), the European Commission (EU) and the European Youth Forum (EU).

 In 2001 the peer trainers from all over Europe gave birth to the “European Peer Training Organisation” as a way to bring together the peer trainers that had been trained since the pilot project.